xwying/torchshow/API.md

 * **x**: *tensor-like (support both `torch.Tensor` and `np.ndarray`) or List of tensor-like.* The tensor data that we want to visualize.

 * **display**: *bool*.
 If set to false, TorchShow will not display the data but return the list of processed data.
-Use it when you want to visualize them using other library such as OpenCV.
+Use it when you want to visualize them using other libraries such as OpenCV.

 * **nrows**: *Int*.
 The number of rows to plot in a grid layout.
 If not specified it will be automatically inferred by TorchShow.